RoadieHQ/roadie-backstage-plugins/README.md

 cd roadie-backstage-plugins
 ```

-# Fetch dependencies and run an initial build
+# Fetch dependencies and run an initial build from root directory

 ```bash
 yarn install